Least Volume Analysis: Theoretical Analysis of Least Volume

 Corollary~\ref{corollary:prune} suggests that if we can force the errorless autoencoder's latent set to assume such a form while increasing the vector $c$'s dimension $p$ as much as possible, we can obtain a latent space that is the lowest dimensional Euclidean space that can still correctly embed the dataset.
-If achieved, the resulting low dimensional latent space is not only more efficient to analyze, but also provides useful information about the topology of $\mathcal{X}$.
-For instance, not every smooth $m$ dimensional manifold can be embedded in $\mathbb{R}^m$ (\eg, sphere and Klein bottle), but the Whitney Embedding Theorem~\citep{lee2012smooth} states that it can be embedded in $\mathbb{R}^{2m}$.
-Thus if $\mathcal{X}$ is a smooth manifold, then obtaining the least dimensional $Z$ through a \emph{smooth} autoencoder can provide a lower bound of $\mathcal{X}$'s dimensionality.
+If achieved, the resulting low-dimensional latent space is not only more efficient to analyze, but also provides useful information about the topology of $\gX$.
+For instance, not every smooth $m$ dimensional manifold can be embedded in $\sR^m$ (\eg, sphere and Klein bottle), but the \emph{Whitney Embedding Theorem}~\cite[Theorem~6.19]{lee2012smooth} states that it can be embedded in $\sR^{2m}$.
+Thus if $\gX$ is a smooth manifold, then obtaining the least dimensional $Z$ through a \emph{smooth} autoencoder can provide a lower bound of $\gX$'s intrinsic dimensionality.

-In practice, the autoencoder's ideal everywhere-errorless-reconstruction is enforced by minimizing the mean reconstruction error $\epsilon = \mathbb{E}\|g\circ e(x) -x\|$, yet due to inevitable numerical errors and data noise that should be ignored by the autoencoder reconstruction, $\epsilon$ cannot strictly reach zero after optimization.
-We can only empirically set a pragmatic tolerance $\delta$ for it, and regard the autoencoder as having approximately learned the topological embedding when $\epsilon < \delta$.
-Likewise, numerically the latent set cannot strictly take the form in Corollary~\ref{corollary:prune}, but rather only at best has marginal STDs in several latent dimensions.
-Intuitively, we may consider the latent set as flattened into a thin plane and discard these nearly-constant latent dimensions to obtain a latent set of lower dimensionality with $\pi$.
+In practice, the autoencoder's ideal everywhere-errorless-reconstruction is enforced by minimizing the reconstruction error $\epsilon = \E\|g\circ e(x) -x\|$, yet due to inevitable numerical errors and data noise that should be ignored by the autoencoder reconstruction, $\epsilon$ cannot strictly reach zero after optimization.
+Likewise, during volume reduction, numerically the latent set cannot strictly take the form in Corollary~\ref{corollary:prune}, but rather only at best has marginal STDs in several latent dimensions.
+Intuitively, we may consider the latent set as flattened into a thin plane and discard these nearly-constant latent dimensions to obtain a latent set of lower dimensionality with $\pi$, in order to continue the recursive volume minimization as devised in \S\ref{sec:vol_pen}.
 But how do we properly trim off these dimensions?
 And more importantly, is it safe?